 Skip to main content

-The Switch node routes workflow execution to one of multiple paths based on matching conditions.
+The Multi-Condition node routes workflow execution to one of multiple paths based on matching conditions.
 Use it when you have more than two possible routes, such as categorizing items, routing to departments, or handling multiple statuses.

 When to Use